-Using lightning-record-form we can create forms to add, view, or update a record.
+We use the lightning-record-form to create forms to add, view, or update a record.

 Sample syntax: